St Paul’s After School Care programme

 All students attending St Paul’s School are expected to wear a neat and tidy regulation uniform as set down by the Board of Trustees.

 This uniform can be purchased from the school uniform shop which is in the school hall.
-Hours 8:15 – 8:45 Monday and Friday mornings.
+Hours 8:00am – 9:00am Friday mornings only.

 Girls – blue culottes / skort